dan-r/HomeAssistant-NissanConnect/README.md

 ### HACS
 This is the recommended installation method.
 1. Add this repository to HACS as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories)
-2. Search for and install the Ohme addon from HACS
+2. Search for and install the NissanConnect addon from HACS
 3. Restart Home Assistant

 ### Manual